Four of Wands

 Reading the Card

-Both the upright and reversed card represent an event that is cause for celebration.
-How you came about this success and how you view it against your family and social circle is decided by the card orientation.
+Both the Upright and Reversed cards represent an event that is cause for celebration.
+How you achieved this success, and how you view it in relation to your family and social circle, is determined by the card's orientation.

-It denotes the fruits of previous success being used to create happiness within your social life.
-This positive effect will ripple throughout your relationship, the wider family and close friends.
+It denotes the fruits of previous success being used to create happiness in your social life.
+This positive effect will ripple throughout your relationship, the wider family, and close friends.

-The card can also suggest a period of rest within familiar surroundings after a period away or completing a long project or task.
-It can also signify a time away with your significant other.
+The card can suggest a period of rest within familiar surroundings after time away, or after completing a long project.
+It can also signify a getaway with your significant other.

-It can point to a positive family or social event such as engagement, wedding or birth.
-If the question is asking about any of these then this is a very lucky card.
+It frequently points to a positive family or social event, such as an engagement, wedding, or birth.
+If your question concerns any of these milestones, this is a highly auspicious card.

-The reversed card is unusual in that it does not change the successful outcome but suggests you are putting your success and its cause about your family and friends.
+The Reversed card is unusual in that it does not negate the successful outcome.
+Instead, it suggests you are prioritizing your success (and the cause behind it) above your family and friends.

-Although this will not change your success, you may be assuming your family and friends will remain or are treating them as less important.
-The card warns that this route is not sustainable and may leave you unhappy and rootless.
+Although your success remains intact, you may be taking your family and friends for granted, treating them as secondary.
+The card warns that this route is unsustainable.
+It will ultimately leave you unhappy and rootless.

-You may also be miscalculating the extent of your success and simply want more at the expense of everything else.
+You may be miscalculating the extent of your success, simply wanting more at the expense of everything else.
 This is a dangerous situation.
-You may burn out down the line and have nobody left to support you when this happens!
+You may burn out down the line, finding you have nobody left to support you when it happens.

 Card Design Process

-Although the Four of Wands is often thought to show a man and woman, the Rider-Waite-Smith deck actually shows two women.
-This led to some research into women only celebrations and leading to two: the Thesmophoria festival and the Maenads.
+Although the Four of Wands is commonly thought to depict a man and a woman, the original Rider-Waite-Smith deck actually shows two women.
+This prompted research into women-only celebrations, leading to two distinct options: the Thesmophoria festival and the Maenads.

-The Maenads were chosen as they were more part of a celebration-of-life ritual.
+The Maenads were chosen as they specifically embodied a fierce, ecstatic 'celebration of life' ritual.

 Final Words